-Practice 8.1 The Chairman of the Audit Committee is not the Chairman of the board.
+The Chairman of the Audit Committee is not the Chairman of the board.

-Application : Applied

-Explanation on : application of the practice The AC comprises an Independent Non-Executive Director, a Senior Independent Non-Executive Director and a Non-Independent Non-Executive Director.
+1 Application : Applied Explanation on : The AC comprises an Independent Non-Executive Director, a Senior application of the Independent Non-Executive Director and a Non-Independent Nonpractice Executive Director.
 The AC Chairman, Dato' Mohamed Khadar bin Merican, is a member of the Institute of Chartered Accountants in England and Wales and the Malaysian Institute of Accountants.
 He is not the Chairman of the Board.
-He is an Independent Non-Executive Director of the Company and a member of the RMC and SRB.
-He reports to the Directors at Board meetings on any salient matters raised at the AC meetings which require the Board's notation, approval or further action.
-Item 6 of the TOR of the AC is consistent with the requirements in Practice 8.1 of the MCCG that "The AC Chairman is not the Chairman of the Board".

-Explanation for : departure

-red to complete the columns below.
-Non-large companies are encouraged

-to complete the columns b elow.
+He is an Independent Non-Executive Director of the Company and a member of the RMSC and SRB.
+He reports to the Directors at Board meetings or as and when required on any salient matters raised at the AC meetings which require the Board's notation, approval or further action.
+Item 6 of the TOR of the AC is consistent with the requirements in Practice 9.1 of the MCCG that "The AC Chairman is not the Chairman of the Board".
+Explanation for : departure Larae companies are re auir ed to complete the columns below.
+Non-large companies are encouraged to complete the column • · · Measure : Timeframe :

-Measure :

-Timeframe :